ycexiao/scikit-package/doc/source/pypi-release-guide.rst

 Appendix 2.
 Setup ``PAT_TOKEN`` to allow GitHub Actions to compile ``CHANGELOG.rst``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Recall that dring a release (not pre-release) proces, the GitHub Actions workflow compiles the news items in the ``CHANGELOG.rst`` file in the ``main`` branch.
+Recall that dring a release (not pre-release) process, the GitHub Actions workflow compiles the news items in the ``CHANGELOG.rst`` file in the ``main`` branch.
 Hence, the GitHub workflow needs to link with this privilege through a personal access token (PAT) of the project owner.

 1. Visit https://github.com/settings/tokens